 Table of Contents

-Image cloud recognition can also be combined with planar image tracking to achieve a hybrid mode of "recognition + continuous tracking."
+Cloud image recognition can also be combined with image tracking to achieve a hybrid mode of "recognition + continuous tracking".
 This article will introduce how to use it and analyze its advantages and applicable scenarios.

 Workflow

-The core of hybrid mode is the seamless integration of cloud recognition and local tracking, with the following process:
+The core of the hybrid mode is the seamless connection between cloud recognition and local tracking, with the following process:

 Cloud recognition phase